Bigzufi/BaSP-M2023/README.md

 ## Week 05

-We had to solve excercises with JavaScript you can check the results [here](https://bigzufi.github.io/BaSP-M2023/Week-05/index.html)
+We had to solve excercises with JavaScript you can check the results on this [link](https://bigzufi.github.io/BaSP-M2023/Week-05/index.html)

+## Week 06

+We add Javascript to the proyect, creating the Login and Sign-up pages.
+You can check this update [here](https://bigzufi.github.io/BaSP-M2023/Week-06/views/login.html)

 ## Technologies

 - Figma
 - HTML
 - Css